 Quality and durability came out as the top consumer priority (18.2%), followed by sustainability (15.7%) and ethics (15%).
 12.7% of respondents gave style and innovation as their reason to be willing to pay more.
-11.9% of respondents said their reason to be willing to pay more was for a mixture of the options given.

-14.7% of respondents answered that they would not be willing to pay more for plant-based leathers, but they would be willing to pay the same as what they pay for animal leathers.
+14.7% of respondents answered that they would not be willing to pay more for plantbased leathers, but they would be willing to pay the same as what they pay for animal leathers.

 This is encouraging as ethical fashion should not be limited to just those who can afford it.
 Finally, 11.8% of respondents said that they thought plant-based leathers should cost less than animal leathers.